Jens Aars: Early life and education

+Career

+In 1804 he became assistant pastorat Rødøy Church, in 1806 substitute priest at Enebakk Church in Akershus and in 1817 vicar to Hadsel Church in Nordland.
+He was transferred to Lier in Buskerud in August 1821.

-Aars was elected to the Norwegian Parliament in 1821, representing the constituency of Nordlands Amt.
+Aars was elected to the Norwegian Parliament in 1821, representing the constituency of Nordland.
 He was a member of the Parliamentary deputation to Stockholm in 1823.
 In 1832 he became a member of the Swedish Order of Vasa cleric (Vasaordenen).